monkphin/Colour-Forge/README.md

 </details>

 ### Recipe Admin
-The Recipe Admin section presents a list of all the recipes on the site and much like the User Admin page also has a search box allowing the admin to search by recipe name.
+The Recipe Admin section provides administrators with a list of all the recipes on the site.
+Similar to the User Admin page also has a search box allowing the admin to search by recipe name.
 This again falls back on using the same, familiar card view that is prevalent throughout the website and allows the admin another method of accessing and administering users recipes.

-While no action can be taken directly in this page it gives the admin a quick way to search for a user's recipes to investigate and correct issues that may have been raised to them.
+ - While no action can be taken directly on this page, such as editing or deleting, it gives the admin a quick way to search for a user's recipes to investigate and correct issues that may have been raised to them.

 <details>
 <summary>Recipe Admin</summary>